Skip to main content

 What does a $100,000 kitchen include in St. Petersburg?

 At $100,000 in the St. Pete market, expect semi-custom or custom cabinetry, natural stone countertops (quartzite or granite), a layout change with at least one wall removal and structural beam, full plumbing and electrical rough-in to current Florida Building Code, mid-tier appliance package ($15,000 to $25,000 for Bosch, GE Profile, KitchenAid), tile or hardwood flooring, and updated lighting.
-Revolution runs this kind of project on Time & Materials with weekly budget reports — every line item visible, 30% labor markup stated up front.
+Revolution runs this kind of project on Time & Materials with weekly budget reports — every line item visible, 30% flat markup stated up front.

 Should I hire a kitchen specialist or a general contractor?